Yonaba/Moses/README.md

 A utility library which provides a set of helpers acting as shortcuts for common programming tasks, and support for [functional programming](http://en.wikipedia.org/wiki/Functional_programming).
-It complements the built-in __Lua table library__, making easier operations on arrays, lists, collections, objects, through 91 weird, strange, bizarre, odd functions.<br/>
+It complements the built-in __Lua table library__, making easier operations on arrays, lists, collections, objects, through 94 odd functions.<br/>
 __Moses__ was deeply inspired by [Underscore.js](http://documentcloud.github.com/underscore/).

 ##Download & Installation